Embed Code

 A joint or spliff rolled from the roaches of other joints or spliffs so nipes are usually a last resort method of getting stoned.
 The disgustingness of a snipe will depend on the quality of the roaches you find, but while there can be a noticeable difference between a bad snipe and a really bad snipe, there is no such thing as a good snipe.
 Avoiding them is recommended.

 A snipe is any of about 26 wading bird species in three genera in the family Scolopacidae.
-They are distinguished by a very long, slender bill, eyes placed high on the head, and cryptic/camouflaging plumage.
-The snipes in the genus Gallinago have a nearly worldwide distribution, the genus Lymnocryptes is restricted to Asia and Europe, and the snipes in the genus Coenocorypha are now found only in the outlying islands of New Zealand.
-The genus Lymnocryptes is more closely related to woodcocks (Scolopax) than it is to other snipes; with woodcocks included, the four genera form a monophyletic group within the wider family Scolopacidae.
-The three species of painted-snipe are not closely related to the typical snipes, and are placed in their own family, the Rostratulidae.
+They are characterized by a very long, slender bill, eyes placed high on the head, and cryptic/camouflaging plumage.
+Gallinago snipe have a nearly worldwide distribution, the Lymnocryptes snipe is restricted to Asia and Europe and the Coenocorypha snipe is found only in the outlying islands of New Zealand.
+The four species of painted snipe are not closely related to the typical snipe, and are placed in their own family, the Rostratulidae.

 English